Meredith L. Patterson: Writing career

 As a science fiction author, Patterson has published numerous short stories in such magazines as Fortean Bureau and Strange Horizons and in compilations such as The Doom of Camelot and The Children of Cthulhu and is credited with contributing to the Steve Jackson Games game GURPS Villains.
 Her poetry has been influenced by her scientific research; for example, her poem "Leaving Devon Island" is in reference to the Flashline Mars Arctic Research Station on Devon Island, Nunavut, Canada.

 Blogger

 Patterson frequently discusses such issues as copyright reform, biohacking, the Military Commissions Act, Proposition 8 and civil rights issues, and programming languages on her personal blog.
-Patterson has also contributed multiple articles to the blog BoingBoing.
+Patterson has contributed multiple articles to the blog BoingBoing.

 In spring of 2008, she published a paper with David Chaum and Len Sassaman in a USENIX workshop criticizing the lack of attention paid to user-privacy in the OLPC (One Laptop per Child) computer.

+Since late 2015 she has been the co-editor (jointly with the self-described Catholic social conservative anarcho-capitalist using the pseudonym ClarkHat) of the Status:451 blog, which describes freedom of speech as its "founding principle", and garnered attention in April 2016 for launching a successful crowdfunding campaign towards retaining the neo-reactionary blogger and entrepreneur Curtis Yarvin as speaker at the LambdaConf programming conference.
+She has displayed a modified version of Southern Poverty Law Center's intelligence director Heidi Beirich's assessment of Status:451 ("appears juvenile but does not seem to reflect a white supremacist organization") on her Twitter account since.